HuyaneMatsu/hata/docs/topics/slash.md

 ## Modifying the annotated type

 Channel types can be defined by changing the annotated type.
-By default defining it as `ChannelBase`, or as `'channel'` will accept all the channel types.
-But you can pass specific channel types as well, like: `ChannelText`, or `ChannelVoiceBase` (their string version works as well).
+By default defining it as `Channel`, or as `'channel'` will accept all the channel types.
+But you can pass specific channel types' "system" name as well

-Or an another consideration can be using their system name:

 - `channel_guild_text`
 - `channel_private`